ledif/dimebox/docs/parsing.md

 Parsers
 ---

 Parsing can be customized to extract information from output files.
-A parser is a small JavaScript module that exports a single a function that receives a line from a file and outputs a key-value pair for that line, or false if that line does not contain any useful information.
+A parser can be a small JavaScript module that exports a single a function that receives a line from a file and outputs a key-value pair for that line, or false if that line does not contain any useful information.

 A small example that extracts lines that contain the special phrase ```dbx.kv``` would look like the following:
 ```javascript